-Women all over the world recognise that hair is an essential part of her beauty and sexual attractiveness.
-Women spends lots of money on hair care products, special shampoos, conditioners, and hair masks.
-Women style their hair when she wants wants to change up her image, because a good hair style can completely transform a person.
+Women all over the world recognize that hair is an essential part of her beauty and sexual attractiveness.
+Women spend lots of money on hair care products, special shampoos, conditioners, and hair masks.
+Women style their hair when she wants to change up her image, because a good hairstyle can completely transform a person.
 So it’s no wonder that women will panic if they notice they are losing their hair.

 The reasons for female pattern hair loss can be many; below I will explore and share a few of the important reasons for both sudden and chronic hair loss in women.